jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 cryptsetup open "$dev"2 nixos-enc
 ```

-The first command does the actual formating,
+The first command does the actual formatting,
-the second one opens up the formated disk.
+the second one opens up the formatted disk.
 You'll need to provide the right password in both cases.
 Choose one you can remember but is strong.
 Once decrypted the disk will be mapped to `/dev/mapper/nixos-enc`,